TheBrightSparkDev/dev-inition/README.md

 ### big bugs <a name="big-bugs"></a>

+## I found <a name="daniel-found">
+ - The backspace doesn't delete the last letter on the currentWord variable which means the word either gets submmitted early after backspace or is a word that containns all the things you backspaced out the behaviour is only present in the keyboard controls and not the touch screen controls
+ - Bug was fixed by slicing currentWord (0,-1) which takes only the last letter off the word and reassigning the value to itself so currentWord = currentWord.slice(0,-1)

 ## bug tester Rachel <a name="rachel-found"></a>
  - found a bug where if you add a space to the end of the create challenge page it doesnt allow you to send and reason is unclear
     - this has not been fixed due to time running out on the project